-The Long-Term Care Administrator certificate is designed for students with a prior degree who plan to sit for Nursing Home Administrator Licensure.
+The Long-Term Care Administrator certificate is designed for students with a prior degree who plan to sit for Nursing Home Administrator licensure.
 Students must meet the Iowa Board of Examiners for Nursing Home Administrator equivalency requirements, which include verification of a four-year degree.

 Students are required to complete an application for admission, submit their official college transcripts to the DMACC Admissions Office and attend a program orientation.
+This program offers classes in a format to meet the needs of the nontraditional student.

-For more information about the Long-Term Care Administrator certificate, please visit our website at www.dmacc.edu/programs/aging/pages/ltccert.aspx.
+For more information about the Long-Term Care Administrator certificate, please visit our website at www.dmacc.edu/programs/aging/ltccert.asp.